piratepartho/FPL-2/README.md

 Your database should be ready now.<br  />

-4. when the "FPL-2" folder is open in vscode and you have django and python installed properly, <br  />
+4. When the "FPL-2" folder is open in vscode and you have django and python installed properly, <br  />
 In VSCODE "FPL-2" folder, Go to **settings.py** and in **DATABASES**, edit the info properly there.<br  />